ably/ably-asset-tracking-android/README.md

 - `MAPBOX_ACCESS_TOKEN`
 - `GOOGLE_MAPS_API_KEY`

-### `ResolutionPolicy` interface and its default implementation
+### Resolution Policies

-In order to provide SDK users flexibility in choosing balance between higher frequency of updates and optimal battery usage, the SDK provides several ways application developer can define the logic used to determine the frequency of updates:
+In order to provide application developers with flexibility when it comes to choosing their own balance between higher frequency of updates and optimal battery usage, we provide several ways for them to define the logic used to determine the frequency of updates:

-- Implementing custom `ResolutionPolicy` - this will provide greatest flexibility
+- by implementing a custom `ResolutionPolicy` - providing the greatest flexibility
-- Parameters on the `DefaultResolutionPolicy` - allows to flexibly assign parameters to the built-in implementation of the `ResolutionPolicy`
+- by using the default `ResolutionPolicy` implementation - with the controls provided by `DefaultResolutionPolicyFactory` and `DefaultResolutionConstraints`

-#### Parameters for the `DefaultResolutionPolicy`
+#### Using the Default Resolution Policy

-The simplest way to control the frequency of updates is by providing parameters in the form of `ResolutionConstraints`:
+The simplest way to control the frequency of updates is by providing parameters in the form of `DefaultResolutionConstraints`, assigned to the `constraints` property of the `Trackable` object:

 ```kotlin
 val exampleConstraints = DefaultResolutionConstraints(